-Bill Proctor was a theatre owner in the America’s heartland during the 1950s and 1960s.
-Starting at an early age, Bruce, Bill’s son, helped work the concession counters at his dad’s theatres, standing on a box to reach the popcorn kettle before he was tall enough to reach it on his own.
+Bill Proctor was a theatre owner in America’s heartland during the 1950s and 1960s.
+Starting at an early age, Bill’s son Bruce helped work the concession counters at his dad’s theatres, standing on a box to reach the popcorn kettle before he was tall enough to reach it on his own.

 Although it was a small family business, Bill Proctor was already beginning to think big.
 In 1963, he sold his theatres to serve as the Director of Concessions for a national circuit.
 Then, in 1971, he stepped out on his own (again) to form Proctor Companies.
 Bill’s simple goal was to introduce more functional designs and more efficient systems to the cinema concessions industry.
 This goal proved to be visionary.